Professor Belinda Goodenough

 Belinda is a behavioural scientist with over 25 years’ experience in health, and health services research.
 Belinda has a specific interest in knowledge translation and implementation science – how to put evidence into practice.

 Much of her work at Dementia Training Australia involves developing and disseminating resources to help support the workforce to lead innovation and change.
+Her work at CHRISP facilitates health research capacity-building and the translation of research findings into policy and practice.

 Aspect of AJDC I would like to see develop: More of the ‘big picture’ lens, to help practitioners and service managers understand the vision in national policy developments.